 Studying abroad with IES Abroad helped you develop highly sought-after professional skills—adaptability, communication, self-awareness, confidence—that not only make you more hirable, but also help launch your career.

 IES Abroad alumni live all over the globe and number over 130,000 and growing each year.
 We host alumni networking nights in cities around the U.S. to help you meet other alumni and reconnect with old friends.
-Stay tuned for announcements of upcoming networking events.
+Visit our Upcoming Events page to see upcoming networking opportunities.

 IES Abroad Alumni Advice on How to Go Back Abroad: Alexa Penton, a U.S. expat in China